Assisted outpatient living

 Outpatient support in a care home

 Another form of outpatient care is the communal living in care homes or residential groups.
-In residential groups people with disabilities live together as a community on a volunteer basis.
-The group might only consist of people with disabilities or it might have both people with and without the need for support.
+In residential groups persons with disabilities live together as a community on a volunteer basis.
+The group might only consist of persons with disabilities or it might have both people with and without the need for support.
 Outpatient support in the care home takes place when help is necessary.

 This form of living is ideal for people who avail of a great deal of personal responsibility and who are still independent, but for whom a separate apartment is out of the question.
 Generally it can be assumed that people in care homes need help and support with practical everyday things, from hygiene, to keeping rooms clean, to grocery shopping.
 However, the individual needs are vital.
 It’s important with this form of living that inhabitants get along well with others.